sivaramsk/nginx-ssl/README.md

     -subj "/CN=domain.in/O=domain-in-tls"
  ```

-* Make sure the docker-compose.yaml files has the same files created in the previous step. *
+*Make sure the docker-compose.yaml files has the same files created in the previous step.*

-* docker-compose up
+* Step 2: docker-compose up